SophieDeBenedetto/learn-write/README.md

 ## Installation

-1. Clone this repo.
-2. Run `rake install`
+From the command line, `gem install learn_linter`.

 ## Usage

 Run from command line with `learn-lint < directory name >`.

+Or, from within the directory you want to line, `learn-lint`

-To turn off error message output to termina, use `learn-lint <directory name> quiet`
+To turn off error message output to termina, use `learn-lint <directory name> quiet` or `learn-lint quiet` from within directory you want to lint.

 ## License